theBU3NO/thebu3no.com/content/posts/my-first-post.md

 draft = true
 +++

-This is my first dumb post
+This is the first post for my personal blog.